jasonbayton/11ty/_src/blog/2022/11/closing-discuss.md

 date: '2022-11-02'
 status: publish
 author: 'Jason Bayton'
-excerpt: "With the new website and lack of use, the Discuss comments platform is being shut down"
+excerpt: "With the new website and lack of use, the Discuss comments platform is being shut down."
 type: post
 tags:
     - Meta